firebase/firebase-js-sdk/.changeset/old-lobsters-pull.md

 "@firebase/firestore": minor
 ---

 Release Firestore Bundles (pre-packaged Firestore data).
-For ESM usage, this can be enabled via additional import: 'firebase/firestore/bundle'.
+For NPM users, this can be enabled via additional import: 'firebase/firestore/bundle'.
 For CDN usage, it is enabled by default.